Contributors Dropdown icon

 Alternatively, businesses could explore contextual targeting.
 This involves placing ads based on the website's content or the context of what is being viewed instead of relying on individual user data.
 Despite these challenges, personalization is poised to remain a crucial ingredient in the recipe for successful, contemporary marketing strategies.

-The objective of the purchasing phase is to streamline the buying process, making it as simple and intuitive as possible.
+The objective of the purchasing phase on any e-commerce site is to streamline the buying process, making it as simple and intuitive as possible.
 Personalization plays a key role in achieving this.

 Payment methods